Dean85e/portfolio-project-3/README.md

 * I would like to add a google sheet to store and retrieve insurance quotes when there is time to do so.

-* I would also like to add more categorys like home insurance and other vehicle categorys.
+* I would also like to add more categories like home insurance and other vehicle categories.

 ## Design

 ![Total premium](/images/lucid-chart.png)

-* My starting point on this project was to design a flow chart to give me a clear understanding of how i may approach it.
+* My starting point on this project was to design a flow chart to give me a clear understanding of how I may approach it.

 ## User stories